View Document

 VU Clinics

-(17) VU Clinics are internal University (Clinical Exercise and Rehabilitation, Dermal Therapies, Osteopathy, Psychology, and Remedial Massage)clinics, with supervised interface with the public included in the course.
+(12) VU Clinics are internal University clinics (Clinical Exercise and Rehabilitation, Dermal Sciences, Osteopathy, Psychology, and Remedial Massage) with supervised interface with the public included in the course.
 There are two broad types:

 Eligibility of students to complete placements

-(22) While undertaking a placement, students are required to complete the relevant units of coursework that are compulsory before commencing in the clinic and have an opportunity to:
+(14) While undertaking a placement, students are required to complete the relevant units of coursework, pre-clinic mandatory document checks that are compulsory before commencing in the clinic and have an opportunity to:

 1. Gain experience in a real work environment;

-2. Complete practical tasks pertinent to their future workplace role;
+2. Complete practical tasks pertinent to their future professional and/or workplace role;

 5. Develop an understanding of workplace policies and procedures; and